rocky-linux/shim-review/README.md

 *******************************************************************************
 * We moved to new HSM FIPS 140-2 level 2 certified module to host the signing keys
 * We are signing and providing secureboot chain packages for arm64 "kernel, grub2, fwupd"
-* We now using separated cert per package per archtecture, so grub2 x64 will be signed with a diffrent cert than grub2 arm64 and so on
+* We now using separated cert per package per architecture, so grub2 x64 will be signed with a different cert than grub2 arm64 and so on
-* We are signing cloud sig kernel with extra patches
+* We are signing cloud sig kernel with extra patches as mentioned above

 *******************************************************************************
 ### What is the SHA256 hash of your final SHIM binary?